gnu-mcu-eclipse/arm-none-eabi-gcc-xpack/README.md

 $ xpm install @gnu-mcu-eclipse/arm-none-eabi-gcc --global
 ```

-Global xPacks are installed in the user home folder, and do not require `sudo`.
+Global xPacks are always installed in the user home folder, even on GNU/Linux or
+macOS, and do not require `sudo`.

 To remove the installed xPack, the command is similar: